Ready to Row? Not sure if you're ready to make a commitment during the school year? Is this a good fit?

 Joining a club team at the high school level provides a healthy balance between athletics and academics.
 At River City Crew, we welcome newcomers as well as experienced rowers to the sport.
 With just a single two-week summer session of LTR, or full season LTR sessions, you are ready to join the team. details

-NOTE: Partial scholarships are available to students with financial need.
+NOTE: Partial scholarships are available to students with proven financial need.

 The following handbook provides practical information, general guidelines and expectations about the River City Crew rowing program.
 Download Handbook